getfexr/website/developers/apis/validate.md

 ## Parameters

-The input parameters for ValidatePermission is the IP,DID and a code.
+The input parameters for ValidatePermission is the IP,Address and a code.
 When this challenge is given to the server which is the node to which we want to establish a connection.

 ### `IP`